1 Introduction

 };

-Represents the argument for a reader thread, if ‘TimedRead’ is used.
+Represents the argument for a reader thread (i.e. implemented by ReaderFunction).
 Its usage is typically transparent to the user.

 static void ExternalProcess::GracefulExit(void);